-In fact, many entrepreneurs mention that in order to achieve success, building a strong network before you start up is crucial as that network will possibly provide you with future clients, mentors or even investors.
+In fact, many entrepreneurs mention that in order to achieve success, building a strong network before your startup is crucial as that network will possibly provide you with future clients, mentors or even investors.
 Most importantly, some of the people in that network will become your “trusted circle”, a circle of people, either friend and/or family that will be there to support you through thick and thin.
 Every entrepreneur knows the journey isn’t always a bed of roses, and you will need this circle for support along the way.

 Building a network

 In order to build a network, entrepreneurs need to get out there and make time in their busy schedules to attend meetups, conferences, and accelerators and not to be scared to reach out for help.
 Entrepreneurship as a concept is now a reality and there are several organizations and government programs that offer not only funding support, but also a network of mentors and peer entrepreneurs to have a chat with.
 When it comes to people, entrepreneurs should always keep in mind that the next person they meet might become their Co-Founder or CEO later on!

 Four eyes can see what two eyes can’t